apache/kibble-1/README.md

 ![CI](https://github.com/apache/kibble/workflows/CI/badge.svg)
 [![License](http://img.shields.io/:license-Apache%202-blue.svg)](http://www.apache.org/licenses/LICENSE-2.0.txt)

 Apache Kibble is a tool to collect, aggregate and visualize data about any software project that uses commonly known tools.
 It consists of two components:

-- **Kibble Server** (this repository) - main database and UI Server.
+- **Kibble Server** - main database and UI Server.
 It serves as the hub for the scanners to connect to, and provides the overall management of sources as well as the visualizations and API end points.
-- **Kibble scanners** ([kibble-scanners](https://github.com/apache/kibble-scanners)) - a collection of
- scanning applications each designed to work with a specific type of resource (git repo, mailing list, JIRA, etc) and push compiled data objects to the Kibble Server.
+- **Kibble Scanners** - a collection of scanning applications each designed to work with a specific type of resource (git repo, mailing list, JIRA, etc) and push compiled data objects to the Kibble Server.